MarsUniversity/ECE382/source/index.md

 ## Collaboration and Documentation Policy

-You may receive help from any DFEC faculty member on the homework.
+You may receive help from any **DFEC faculty member** on the homework.
 Do not work with other students in the class or who have taken the class previously.
 Document all help received on work submitted for grading IAW DF policies, or document *none* if your work was completely individual effort.

 ### Homework

-Reading assignments include the lesson notes provided on each lesson page, along with the links and datasheet pages specified at the top of the respective lesson page.
-The Barrett readings are optional.
+Reading assignments are on each lesson page, along with the links and datasheet pages specified at the top of the respective lesson page.
 Readings should be accomplished **prior** to the designated class in order to be most beneficial.

 Graded homework assignments are also given at the top of the class notes and are due BOC the next lesson unless otherwise stated.
+Not every homework assignment or every problem in the homework assignment will be graded, that is up to the instructor.
+The expectation is you will do and turn in every homework assignment.
+Homework will not be handed back.
+The answers for every problem can be found in the lecture notes and the readings.

 ### Prelabs, Labs, and Lab Notebooks

-Prelabs and Labs will be turned in and graded via Bitbucket unless otherwise stated.  **Prelabs are due NLT one duty day prior to the day you start a lab.**  This is to ensure that instructors have a reasonable amount of time to provide you feedback on your plan prior to starting the lab.
+Labs will be turned in and graded via Bitbucket unless otherwise stated.
+If a prelab is assigned, you will turn it in the lesson prior to the start of the lab.

-Lab notebooks must follow the lab notebook standards specified under the [Lab Notebooks](/382/admin/labs.html) link on the Admin page.
-The lab notebook is maintained as a journal of your lab experience and should allow you, or any knowledgeable engineer, to recreate your project.
+Lab notebooks must follow the lab notebook standards specified on the [Labs](/labs/index.html) page.
+Not following the standard exactly could result in a late penalty until the notebook meets standards.

 ### Exams

 All exams are closed textbook and notes.
-Cadets are allowed to use only the provided TI documents and data sheets for exams and quizzes.
-Both laboratory and classroom work will appear on exams.
-For missed GRs, the following policies are outlined:

-- **Scheduled Absence** - If you know that you will be unable to take the GR during the scheduled GR period, you are required to inform your instructor as soon as possible before the GR to schedule a make-up exam.
-- **Unscheduled Absense** - If you miss the GR for reasons beyond your control (e.g. hospitalization, emergency leave, delayed field trip return, etc.) you must contact DFEC (x3190) within **two working days** to schedule a make-up.
-Exceptions can only be granted by the Department Head.
+Homework, laboratories, quizzes and classroom work will appear on exams.
+After the exam, you will not be allowed to keep the exam, but you will be allowed to see it when we go over the solutions.